 One of the factors that makes the CIT Bank Money Market Account so attractive – apart from its very high yield – is the number of other high interest rate savings products the Bank offers.

 For example, they currently offer Term CDs and Jumbo CDs with rates that match the Money Market Account – in case you want to lock in the rate for a longer-term.
 They even offer their RampUp Plus CDs, which gives you the option to adjust your rate if rates go up.
-And their Premier High Yield Savings has one of the most attractive rates available anywhere.

 CIT Bank offers both online and mobile banking, as well as custodial accounts, home loans, and both business loans and equipment financing.